-4.10 FI/FIN/043 COVID-19 FINANCIAL IMPACT ON LOCAL GOVERNMENT

-As Council commences the rate setting process for 2021/22, there is ongoing communications with Department for Communities and Department of Finance in relation to the challenging financial position to Councils.

-SOLACE NI have written to the departments to acknowledge the assistance that has already been provided but also to ask for additional support enclosed.
+NO ACTION 4.10 FI/FIN/043 COVID-19 FINANCIAL IMPACT ON LOCAL GOVERNMENT As Council commences the rate setting process for 2021/22, there is ongoing communications with Department for Communities and Department of Finance in relation to the challenging financial position to Councils.
+SOLACE NI had written to the departments to acknowledge the assistance that had already been provided but also to ask for additional support (circulated).
 The four main items requested are: